djsweet/sidereal/README.md

   Thorium keeps track of the number of events present "within" the system.
 An event must be delivered to all interested consumers before it is no longer tracked as being outstanding.
-If the number of outstanding events exceeds this number, Thorium will respond to producers with an HTTP 429, establishing backpressure within the event routing path.
+If the number of outstanding events exceeds this number multiplied by the number of routing threads, Thorium will respond to producers with an HTTP 429, establishing backpressure within the event routing path.
 The producers are expected to re-attempt the publication of their events after a brief period of waiting when encountering this HTTP 429.

 - **Flag:** `--max-query-terms`
   <br/>